COVID-19 SAFETY PLAN – Effective November 19, 2020

 It should be noted that this is an “evolving process” and the Safety Plan will be reviewed and adjusted accordingly.

 We recognize that these protocols are a significant departure from our previous normal office work protocols and that they pose a significant challenge.
 However, they reflect the current circumstances and executive directions from the Provincial Health Officer and WorkSafeBC, as modified to suit our office environment.

 - Cathedral Place Protocols

-Employees are required to adhere to the building rules which currently require physical distancing and direction flow to use elevators and limits on the number of individuals in each elevator.
+Employees and visitors are required to adhere to the building rules which currently require physical distancing, masks, and direction flow to use elevators and limits on the number of individuals in each elevator.

 - Physical Distancing

 Everyone coming into the office must maintain a physical distance of 2 metres from other persons at all times.

 We have reviewed our office layout and have made adjustments to ensure sufficient distancing is in place for all workspaces.
 We have reduced the number of the people in the office on any given day and scheduled attendance in order to achieve physical distancing for all employees at their workstations.